-The Vienna BioCenter is a life science cluster comprising 4 research institutes, 21 biotech companies, 3 universities and over 1,800 employees.
+The Vienna BioCenter is a life science cluster comprising 6 research organisations, over 50 biotech companies, 2 universities, and over 3,000 employees from 80 countries.
 Concentrated in a well-connected location in central Vienna, the Vienna BioCenter community guarantees that scientists are embedded into a stimulating, dynamic and sizable community of biologists, creating synergies and opportunities for cooperation.
-Evidence for the high scientific standards at the Vienna BioCenter are, among other indicators, 49 ERC grants, 2 Breakthrough Prizes (with one more for an alumna), and 11 Wittgenstein Awards that went to Vienna BioCenter scientists.
+Evidence for the high scientific standards at the Vienna BioCenter are, among other indicators, 75 ERC grants, a Breakthrough Prize, and 11 Wittgenstein Awards that went to Vienna BioCenter scientists.

 When the IMP moved to Vienna’s St. Marx neighbourhood in 1986, there was little reference to life sciences to be found here.
 The closest thing to biology were the municipal slaughterhouses directly next to the old IMP.